Antonio Videgain: Works

-In 1895, he wrote A vuela Pluma, based on a text by E. de María, journalist-director of The Fogón Buenos Aires, and in 1898, El vals coqueto in San Sebastián.
+In 1895, he wrote A vuelo de pájaro, based on a text by Enrique de María, journalist-director of The Fogón Buenos Aires, and in 1898, El vals coqueto in San Sebastián.
 Following the success of this piece, he set to music another sainete with the same characters, which became one of his most famous works: Buscando compañia in 1907, Películas nacionales or La gran apoteosis in 1917.
 This work was played around Spain and visited cities such as Alicante, Oviedo, Toledo, Murcia, Salamanca, Badajoz, Avila, Cádiz and Málaga.

 But he was lost his wife Virgilia Reparaz, daughter great master of opera, Antonio Reparaz.

 He travelled to Argentina in the 1890s with zarzuelas, not returning to Spain before 1926.
 He later returned to Argentina where he died.